 Graduates who are employed in their field within three months

 Summer and Fall Terms

-Over the summer and fall terms, students complete core coursework, electives and professional development (the equivalent of six applied physics classes, plus professional development).
+Over the summer and fall terms, students complete core coursework, electives and professional development (the equivalent of 6 chemistry classes, plus professional development).

 Between the summer and fall term, students have the opportunity to interview with company partners during the program’s Annual Networking event.
 The majority of internships are lined up during this event with internships typically beginning in the winter term.